Decide on Placement and Design

 Purchase Multifunctional Pieces

-Multifunctional furniture is perfect for transitioning a space from a nursery to an
+Multifunctional furniture is perfect for transitioning a space from a nursery

 If you are looking for some shelter for your vehicles but don’t want the hassle of building a garage, carports are a great alternative.
 You can buy some carports premade, but with a little ingenuity, you can actually build your own!